Hillary-Robert/airbnb-clone-project/README.md

 ## Features

-- Property search and advanced filtering
+- Search and filter properties
-- Grid-based property listing view
+- View listings in a grid format
-- Detailed property pages with booking forms
+- See full property details and images
-- Secure checkout and confirmation process
+- Book properties with a secure checkout
-- User authentication system
+- User login and sign-up system
-- Mobile-first, responsive design
+- Mobile-friendly layout
-- Persistent storage and backend integration
+- Data is saved and fetched from a backend

 ---